Case Study

 Upgrade rate for Free (French ISP), highest of all partners

-The 0.7% activation rate decrease was expected; adding a step to any funnel introduces friction.
-But the 5% upgrade rate increase more than compensated in revenue terms.
-The 7% result from Free, the French ISP partner, was the strongest validation: when given a clear, informed choice, customers wanted to upgrade.
+The 0.7% activation dip was expected — adding a step introduces friction.
+But the 5% upgrade increase more than compensated in revenue.
+The 7% result from Free, a French ISP, was the strongest signal: given a clear choice, customers wanted to upgrade.
 They just hadn't had the chance.

 Reflection